veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/README.md

   <img src="https://github.com/veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/assets/137414808/f0e53f2e-700f-4bd0-929c-53e2fe32f0d2" alt="Description of Image">
 </p>

 We tried using the SMOTE method (Synthetic Minority Over-sampling Technique) to tackle this issue.
 The main idea of SMOTE is to create synthetic (not real) samples from the class with fewer observations to balance the class distribution.
 For each selected sample from the minority class, the method finds its k nearest neighbors, takes the selected sample and one of its nearest neighbors, and then creates a synthetic sample lying on the line connecting these two samples.
 This is done by choosing a random point on this line.
-The process is repeated until the number of samples in the minority class becomes comparable to the number of samples in the majority class
+The process is repeated until the number of samples in the minority class becomes comparable to the number of samples in the majority class.

 ```
 from imblearn.over_sampling import SMOTE